 Yet another thing you can do in Rally is to launch the same benchmark scenario multiple times with different configurations.
-That's why our configuration file stores a list for the key "NovaServers.boot_and_delete_server": you can just append a different configuration of this benchmark scenario to this list to get it.
-Let's say, you want to run the boot_and_delete_server scenario twice: first using the "m1.tiny" flavor and then using the "m1.tiny" flavor:
+That's why our configuration file stores a list for the key "NovaServers.boot\and\delete\server": you can just append a different configuration of this benchmark scenario to this list to get it.
+Let's say, you want to run the boot\and\delete\server scenario twice: first using the "m1.tiny" flavor and then using the "m1.small" flavor: